-We did a house re-build as a service project
+We did a house re-build as a service project at Chautauqua

 Pete’s blog is legendary!
 He’s got a massive following and advocates a simple lifestyle emphasizing living below your means, living close to work, and getting rid of gas-hogging vehicles in favor of bikes.
 His blog posts on frugality are the best out there.
 His an advocate of the environment and strongly supports a transition to electric vehicles.

 I wasn’t sure what to expect meeting him in person.
 With his massive blog income, I imagined his hardcoreness on frugality had waned a little, and perhaps he occasionally secretly jets off to the Bahamas and lives on yachts.